hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/utils/locales.md

     assert locales is None

-# Example usage demonstrating how to create a mock path:
+# Example usage demonStarting how to create a mock path:
 # mock_path = MockPath("path/to/locales.json")
 # result = get_locales(mock_path)
 ```